 Initial Assessment of the Budget

-So after the initial pass, we are a little bit above our target monthly budget of $10,000.
+So after the initial pass, we’re a little bit above our target monthly budget of $10,000.

 That’s OK for now.

 Prior to travel, the budget is a living document.
-As we gather more information about the adventure, and as we curb our normal habits in every day life, as discussed in the previous article about cutting current expenses, we should be updating the budget to ensure it closely reflects reality.
+As we gather more information about the adventure, and as we curb our normal spending habits in every day life, as discussed in the previous step, we should be updating the budget to ensure it more closely reflects reality.

-The biggest test for me after first creating an adventure travel budget is a common sense test.
+The first test after creating an adventure travel budget is a common sense test.